Hampshire Hikes & Historical Sites

 A visit to the very interesting Jarlshof archaeological site, followed by a walk to Sumburgh Head, the most southerly point on the mainland.
 There will be ample time to watch the puffins (in season) and other sea birds.

 Today we take a hired bus north to walk on the Ness of Hillswick.
 This is a lovely walk around a headland offering some great views of sea cliffs, arches and stacks.
 We should enjoy a display of wild flowers inland and plentiful bird sightings.
 Particularly look out for the Bonxies, Great Skuas.
 If they are around you will see them.
 The walking is generally good under foot.
 We start on grassy paths rising gently from the shore to the sea cliffs.
 The views improve through out the walk.
 Particular highlights include Tur Ness and the Drongs.

 We will carry out an easy walk today on the island of Muckle Roe, now linked to Mainland by a bridge.
 There are two delightful bays at the northern end, North and South Ham which we will explore.

 Today, we will go as far north as you can go in Great Britain to the islands of Yell and Unst.
 This is probably the highlight of the week with magnificent cliff scenery and puffins at close quarters.
 Whilst on Unst, we make a worthwhile visit to the Unst Boat Haven.

 We start the final day on St Ninian's Isle, with a walk across a tombolo to walk around the island.
 After lunch will be a walk along the low cliffs in Scalloway and a visit to the Scalloway Castle and the Scalloway Museum.

-We return to the airport for our flight back to mainland Scotland.
+After breakfast we return to the airport for our flight back to mainland Scotland.